Cyntoia Brown: Life after prison

 Since her release from prison, Cyntoia Brown Long has conducted numerous interviews sharing her insight and critique of the criminal justice system.
 She has been the featured keynote speaker for different groups across the country, sharing her testimony of surviving domestic minor sex trafficking and her experience with the criminal justice system.
 She has been commonly referenced as an advocate and activist.
 The ACLU brought in Brown Long to head their national campaign urging Governors to use their executive power of clemency to combat systemic injustice and racism.

 A memoir of Brown's 15 years in prison titled Free Cyntoia: My Search for Redemption in the American Prison System was published by Atria Books on October 15, 2019.

 In addition to her own work speaking about her experiences, Brown's life journey has been of interest to notable media giants.
 A documentary entitled Murder to Mercy: The Cyntoia Brown Story was released on Netflix on April 29, 2020.
-In August 2020 it was announced that Lala Anthony, burgeoning film producer, actress, and wife of basketball superstar Carmelo Anthony, was working with 50 Cent on a scripted series based on Brown Long.
+In August 2020 it was announced that media personality Lala Anthony was working with 50 Cent on a scripted series based on Brown Long.

 Brown and her husband founded a nonprofit organization together upon her release.
 The Foundation for Justice, Freedom, and Mercy operates under the name of The JFAM Foundation and is a 501 (c)(3) organization that aims to empower individuals who are at risk of exploitation or criminal justice system involvement.